AlanCompton/codewars-extravaganza/README.md

 https://www.codewars.com/dashboard

 Today we'll be solving coding challenges on the CodeWars platform!
-Start about by making an account and setting your clan as "Code Immersives". .
+Start about by making an account and setting your clan as "Code Immersives".

+Start out by forking and cloning this repository.

-**Your challenge is to complete at least FIVE (3 medium, 3 hard, 1 very hard) of the following CodeWars problems.**
+**Your challenge is to complete at least FIVE (2 medium, 2 hard, 1 very hard) of the following CodeWars problems.**

 ## Screenshots